joshbrown122222/work-experiance/README.md

 The following steps above only need to be done for the first time running of the project

 To compile and run the project, run `gulp` and then `gulp watch` within a terminal opened at the root of this project.
 This should compile the CSS and run a localhost within your default browser.
 When a change is made within the index.html or any .scss files, the task will automatically compile the styles and reload the browser.

+## Deployment

+Deployment will automatically trigger when code has been pushed to the `main` branch on GitHub.
+The deployment is done through the use of Github Pages. **Please remember** before committing to main to run the `gulp` task within the terminal as the project will need the refreshed compiled CSS code.

+## Live URL

+You can find the site hosted on: [https://joshbrown122222.github.io/work-experiance/](https://joshbrown122222.github.io/work-experiance/)